 a) Active Mood Swings

-Active mood swing can be an indication that you’re struggling with hormonal weight gain.
+Active mood swings can be an indication that you’re struggling with hormonal weight gain.
 While most people experience mood swings, these symptoms are distinct if they are more severe than usual.

 b) Lack of Sufficient Rest (Sleep)